AKA: Gannat al Shayateen, The Paradise of Fallen Angels

 -Fallen Angels Paradise is actually an adaptation of a novella from Brazilian author Jorge Amado.
 The original book is called The Double Death of Quincas Water-Bray.

 Egypt is getting more attention in Iridium Eye.
 This will be one, two, now three Egyptian movies I’ve reviewed [laughs like The Count from Sesame Street].
 Who ever thought one of my goal countries would get more than one film to be featured on this little blog of mine?
-This was one film scene I had to get used to, but I do my best to be open-minded when it comes to matching movies from other countries.
+This was one film scene I had to get used to, but I do my best to be open-minded when it comes to watching movies from other countries.
 ArtMattan gave me multiple opportunities when I bought Scheherazade, Tell Me a Story where it was loaded with two bonus films that are from the same country.

 Let’s see how this adaptation of a Brazilian story holds up.

 Fallen Angels Paradise takes place in Cairo, Egypt where a man is found dead in a bar.
 It’s strongly implied he drank too much or overdosed on drugs.
 This corpse in question is Tabel even though his real name is Moneer Rasmi (it’s a long story).
 Tebel is found dead by his street goon n’er-do-well friends Nonna, Adel, and Boussy after they were busy getting drunk and gambling.
 They and their other friends in the underworld like criminals and prostitutes mourn his passing.
-The trio get an idea to sell his gold teeth for some money.
+The trio gets an idea to sell his gold teeth for some money.
 When news of Tabel’s passing gets to his family, his daughter Salwa has to make the arrangements.
 She isn’t playing around as she wants his body to be presented with a suit, a nice casket, and regular ceramic teeth.
 Before Tabel got into drinking, gambling, and possibly sleeping around with prostitutes over the past decade, he was a respectable man from an upper-class background.
 As the family tries to make sure the funeral goes well, Nonna, Adel, and Boussy plan on having one last night out with their fallen friend as they drive around in their jalopy pick-up truck around the city.

 Before I really get in-depth with Fallen Angels Paradise, I have to confess something.
 I thought this movie was a rip-off of Weekend at Bernie’s at first when it came to the characters driving around with a corpse or having it hang out with others.
 Yes, that’s the same movie where that one dance meme came from for those that don’t remember.
 After doing some research, I found out that the book the movie is based on came out in 1959 which predates that movie by forty years.
 Who’s the REAL rip-off now?